 About Andrew

-I’ve tossed my autobiography into a footnote.* I have no possible illusion of fame.
-Maybe the reader will find something amusing or shared, which is great.
+I’ve tossed my autobiography into a footnote.* Maybe the reader will find something amusing or shared, which is great.
 I’ve done a lot of different things and lived in a number of different places, so there’s probably something.

 Many lives provide ample writing material.
 For the lucky, it also gives some contempt for adversity, a refusal to defer to your enemy.
-Listen to this undercurrent of defiance:
+Some defiance:

 “Nothing bad ever happens to a writer.
 It’s all just material.”